 Coming together as a campus to worship our Savior is an integral part of spiritual life at Taylor.
 All who participate in chapel serve as faithful witnesses to God’s work in their lives and gain understanding about God and their roles as Christians.

-Unlike many universities, Taylor doesn’t monitor chapel attendance—yet students fill Rediger Auditorium every Monday, Wednesday, and Friday.
+Unlike many universities, Taylor doesn’t monitor chapel attendance—yet students fill Rediger Auditorium every Monday, Wednesday, and Friday morning at 10:00.
 Because the men and women who live together care about their peers and want to see them grow spiritually, they encourage their colleagues to attend and participate in chapel.

 As a Taylor student, you will find chapel is great way to connect with fellow students, faculty, and staff.
 These people come to worship together and learn from our speakers who come from our own faculty and staff and from all over the world.
 Featured speakers have come from theological, psychological, philosophical, sociological, medical, and counseling backgrounds and training.